-Application : Applied Explanation on application of the practice : The Company has a Board Charter that has been in place since 1974 and is periodically updated.
+Application Applied The Board Charter Explanation on The Company has a Board Charter that has been in place since 1974 and is periodically application of the updated.
 The most recent update was on 24 May 2016.
-The Board Charter had in 2018, undergone further revisions to meet the requirements of the CG Code 2017.
+The Board Charter had in practice 2018, undergone further revisions to meet the requirements of the CG Code 2017.
 In 2016, as an avenue to communicate the Company's approach to important governance practices, the Company formalised its Board Charter and made it public by providing access to it on the Company's website.
-The Board Charter deals with its purpose, authority, role of the Board, the Board Committees, the relationship between the Board and Management, responsibilities specifically reserved for the Board and the Board's other responsibilities, the Board composition, the individual roles of the Chairman and the Chief Executive Officer, annual assessment of the Board, Board Committees and individual Directors, tenure of Independent Directors, annual election/re- election of Directors, Directors' responsibilities in relation to the Board and Board Committees, meetings of the Board, minutes and review of the Board Charter.
+The Board Charter deals with its purpose, authority, role of the Board, the Board Committees, the relationship between the Board and Management, responsibilities specifically reserved for the Board and the Board's other responsibilities, the Board composition, the individual roles of the Chairman and the Chief Executive Officer, annual assessment of the Board, Board Committees and individual Directors, tenure of Independent Directors, annual election/re-election of Directors, Directors' responsibilities in relation to the Board and Board Committees, meetings of the Board, minutes and review of the Board Charter.
 Whilst the Board has not appointed a Senior Independent Director, relevant provisions was incorporated into the Board Charter as part of the 2018 review.
 However, recognising that the Board cannot manage day to day operational matters, necessary delegation of authority by the Board (as is permitted by law and the constitution of the Company) is in place.
 Such delegation of authority, as adopted by the Board, acts to identify the roles and responsibilities of the Management Committee and individual Management personnel, as well as the relevant level of authority that has been delegated by the Board.
-The Board Charter and the Management Committee Charter are reviewed periodically by the Board and updated as necessary.
-Both the Board Charter and the Management Committee Charter, was reviewed in 2018.
-Changes to

-Explanation for : departure reviewed at quarterly meetings by the Board Audit & Risk Management Committee and approved by the Board.
+The Board Charter and the

+Management Committee Charter are reviewed periodically by the Board and updated as necessary.
+Both the Board Charter, and the Management Committee Charter, was reviewed in 2018.
+Changes to the delegation of authority to individual Management personnel are reviewed at quarterly meetings by the Board Audit & Risk Management Committee and approved by the Board.

 For day to day operational management purposes, there is a Management Committee - whose members are appointed by the Board.
 The Management Committee is headed by the Chief Executive Officer.
 The powers of the Management Committee are spelt out in the Management Committee Charter.
 The Management Committee Charter can be viewed on the Company's website.
 All matters that are not within the purview of the Management Committee (per the Management Committee Charter) are powers specifically reserved for the Board.
 The Management Committee Charter was last reviewed and amended in April 2012 and reviewed again in 2018 in conjunction with amendments to the Board Charter.

+Explanation for departure :

-Large companies are re quired to complete the columns below.
-Non-large companies are
+Large companies are encouraged to comple quired to complete the columns below.
+Non-large companies are see columns below.

-encouraged to complete the ne columns below.

 Measure :

 Timeframe :